 Some of the most memorable stories include investigations into a funeral home doubling as a body broker in Montrose and researching a cold case connected to Ted Bundy.
 But it's not always a story that tugs at your heartstrings, she also loved getting to cover a potbelly pig rescue where a woman kept over 70 pigs at her home!

-Since being in Colorado Springs, Colette has followed the Gannon Stauch homicide case closely that she believes has truly changed her as a journalist.
+While in Colorado Springs, Colette followed the Gannon Stauch homicide case closely that she believes has truly changed her as a journalist.
 In 2020, she's covered civil unrest and protests in Colorado as people call for change in police accountability here in our community.

 Colette's specialty is in the addiction and recovery realm.
 Addiction has touched everyone's lives in some way or another, and shining light on an issue that impacts so many is important to her.
 She hopes through her work, people struggling with addiction can find hope and their families can learn how to react to their behaviors in a productive way.
 Of course, providing options for care is a key piece in reporting on this topic.
 The more we talk about addiction, the less the stigma exists.